According to RedFin, single-family,

 And, finally, we also have to consider that in times like these (all the media nonsense about "quiet quitting" aside), official unemployment statistics may stay low because most people working in traditional jobs need their job to survive the inflation we’re experiencing.

-The Fed governors might want to remember that when the Soviet Union collapsed, the unemployment rate was essentially zero.
-Everyone, technically, had a job but it wasn’t paying them enough to survive.
+When the wealthiest home buyers among us stop buying, you know there really is an affordability problem.
+And, the Fed governors might want to remember that when the Soviet Union collapsed, the unemployment rate was essentially zero.
+Everyone, technically, had a job but it wasn’t paying them enough to survive and not enough people had the education or skills needed to do the kinds of new jobs needed to increase productivity and advance the economy.

 Bob Silvestri is a Marin County resident, the Editor of the Marin Post, and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded by individuals and nonprofit donors.
 Please consider DONATING TO THE MARIN POST AND CVP to enable us to continue to work on behalf of California residents.